jerrimus/IdleMine/README.md

         still being traded bcause of minergate and/or name confusion (bytecoin&dashcoin).
 If you know of a good currency I've missed please let me know.

+            At the moment IM is a windows only application and does require .net 4 or greater.
+I used winforms despite a preference for wpf so that porting will not be too difficult (hopefully).
+I don't have a inux or mac machine atm, nut if anyone felt like it I would not be upset.

            I have stayed up late a lot working on this, so every decision was not made clearheaded.
 If it's to buggy or my code is atrocious I apologize.
 But hey, I made this with my total lack of knowledge when people who are much better at it have not put in the effort.
            If you know how to set up a bugtracker on github HMU here or on reddit or email: jerry@fam-base.net.